ethereum/hive/README.md

 You can run the full suite of `hive` validation tests against all the known implementations tagged `master` by simply running `hive` from the repository root.
-It will build a docker image for every known client as well as one for every known validation test. **As this make take a while, you can track the detailed progress in the `log.txt` file.**
+It will build a docker image for every known client as well as one for every known validation test.

 The end result should be a JSON report, detailing for each client the list of validations failed and those passed.
-If you wish to explore the reasons of failure, full logs from all clients and testers are pushed into the `log.txt` log file.
+If you wish to explore the reasons of failure, full logs from all clients and testers are pushed into the `workspace/logs` folder.

 ```
 $ hive --client=go-ethereum:develop --test=.